CAST-Extend/com.castsoftware.aip.datamart/README.md

 -------------------------------------+----------+------------
-rule_id                              | TEXT     | Local rule ID is the concatenation of the application name and the AIP Globally unique metric ID rule_name                            | TEXT     | Rule name technical_criterion_name             | TEXT     | The Technical Criterion name of the highest contribution weight for this rule is_critical                          | BOOLEAN  | true if at least there is one critical contribution to a technical criterion weight                               | DECIMAL  | Highest weight contribution to the technical criteria weight_architectural_design          | DECIMAL  | Contribution weight of the technical criterion.
+rule_id                              | TEXT     | Local rule ID is the concatenation of the application name and the AIP Globally unique metric ID rule_name                            | TEXT     | Rule name business_criterion_id                | INT      | The Business Criterion name of the highest contribution weight for this rule business_criterion_name              | TEXT     | The Business Criterion ID of the highest contribution weight for this rule technical_criterion_weight           | DECIMAL  | Highest weight contribution to the Business Criteria technical_criterion_id               | INT      | The Technical Criterion ID of the highest contribution weight for this rule technical_criterion_name             | TEXT     | The Technical Criterion name of the highest contribution weight for this rule is_critical                          | BOOLEAN  | true if at least there is one critical contribution to a technical criterion weight                               | DECIMAL  | Highest weight contribution to the Technical Criteria weight_architectural_design          | DECIMAL  | Contribution weight of the technical criterion.
 0 if no contribution weight_changeability                 | DECIMAL  | Contribution weight of the technical criterion.
 0 if no contribution weight_documentation                 | DECIMAL  | Contribution weight of the technical criterion.
 0 if no contribution